PixelCNC v1.69b - User Guide

 Increases the density of stipples by increasing the probability that new stipples will be placed wherever none have not yet been placed.
-This parameter is best kept at a lower value while instead tuning the Threshold and Lighten values to achieve the desired stipple patterns and contrast.
-For the best results: if the desired stipple density and distribution is too sparse this parameter should be increased as a final resort, but otherwise should be kept at a lower value.
+This parameter is best kept at a lower value while instead tuning the Threshold and Lighten values to achieve the desired stipple density, patterns, and contrast.
+For the best results: if the desired stipple density and distribution is too sparse this parameter should be increased as a final resort, but otherwise should be kept at a lower value in most cases.

 ### Dithered Stippling: Min/Max Dia(meter) ###

 Indicates the minimum and maximum possible stipple diameters.
 Whether the cutting tool is a v-bit or ballnose this controls only the diameter of the stipple, as opposed to the cutting depth.
 The depth at which the chosen cutter much reach to achieve a given diameter for each stipple is automatically calculated while generating the current operation's toolpath.
 The diameter of the stipple chosen from the range indicated is calculated from the depth of the canvas where the stipple is placed.
 The canvas is automatically contrasted so that the highest and darkest points correspond to the least and most dense stipple areas.

 !!! : Canvas Z Size & Max Stipple Diameter